davidbajnai/TARDIS/README.md

 This repository includes files used to control the custom-built dual inlet system of the Aerodyne Research TILDAS laser spectrometer located at the Geochemistry and Isotope Geology Department, Geoscience Center, University of Göttingen.

 The inlet system and the methods used to measure the triple oxygen isotope compostion of CO<sub>2</sub> is described in a paper currently in prep.
-All files relevant to the manuscript are stored in the **Mansucript** folder.
+All files relevant to the manuscript are stored in the [Manuscript](Manuscript) folder.

 ## License